History of the Chicago Cubs: New Ownership

-Zell's Tribunes Company filed for bankruptcy on December 8, 2008.
+Zell's Tribune Company filed for bankruptcy on December 8, 2008.
 This filing however did not alter the Cubs' for-sale situation.
 In December 2008, the club announced that it expected a sale to culminate before spring training, and on January 22, 2009, Cubs.com announced that the group led by the Ricketts had their bid accepted by Zell.

-Apparently handcuffed by Tribune's bankruptcy and the sale of the club to the Ricketts' family, the Cubs quest for a NL Central 3-peat started with notice that there would be less money invested into contracts than in previous years.
+Apparently handcuffed by Tribune's bankruptcy and the sale of the club to the Ricketts family, the Cubs quest for a NL Central 3-peat started with notice that there would be less money invested into contracts than in previous years.
 Once again, trade speculation dominated the headlines at the winter meetings, this time surrounding Padres' ace Jake Peavy, which, much like the Brian Roberts talks a year earlier, resulted in nothing.
 Piniella blamed the 2008 post season failure on the lack of left-handed hitters, and a bevy of high caliber outfielders fit the bill.
 Ultimately, the club settled on inking oft-troubled switch hitter Milton Bradley over Adam Dunn, Raúl Ibañez, and Bobby Abreu.
 The bench and bullpen were overhauled in a bevy of money saving moves, and fan favorites Kerry Wood and Mark DeRosa both left for the Cleveland Indians.
 Kevin Gregg was acquired from the Marlins to replace Wood, and Mike Fontenot was promoted to replace DeRosa.